-The glassware shall be washed thoroughly with running tap water and soaked in warm, non-spermicidal neutral detergent solution for about 30 minutes.
+The glassware shall be washed thoroughly with running tap water and soaked in warm, non-spermicidal neutral detergent solution for about 30 min.
 The glassware shall be cleaned by appropriate nylon brush and rinsed with running tap water.
 The collection tubes shall be brushed at least 3 times and thoroughly cleaned and rinsed with distilled water.
 Finally, the glassware shall be rinsed three times with double distilled water and allowed to dry by keeping them inverted on a blotting paper or a drying stand made of either stainless steel or plastic.

 2.2 Sterilization

-After cleaning (see 2.1), the open end/s of the dried glassware shall be covered with aluminium foil and sterilized in hot air oven at 160° C for one hour or at 180 °C for 30 minutes.
+After cleaning (see 2.1), the open end/s of the dried glassware shall be covered with aluminium foil and sterilized in hot air oven at 160° C for one hour or at 180 °C for 30 min.
 For ensuring proper sterilization, one item should be wrapped with brown paper as its mild charring indicates that proper sterilization is done.

 3 CLEANING AND STERILIZATION OF ARTIFICIAL VAGINA (AV)